- Aspen Gardens

-How to Hire the Best Edmonton Real Estate Agents
+How to Hire a Great Edmonton Real Estate Agent

 There are almost 4000 licensed REALTORS® to choose from to help you sell your Edmonton home.
 When a municipality is a hot market, anyone can sell a property, but great real estate agents are able to sell in any market.& In a soft market or "buyers market", it is crucial to choose a REALTOR® who knows how to sell houses or you can become an expired statistic.
 Currently (2018) in Edmonton about 40% of homes are selling.
 View our recently sold homes in Edmonton.

 There are a few questions to ask a listing real estate agent prior to having them in your home, which will eliminate inexperienced agents and save you time and money.
 When REALTORS® are on a "Listing Appointment", the intention of the agent is to get you to sign the agreement to put your home on the market.
 After an agent has completed their marketing plan, strong agents will ask for the business.
 A weaker agent will not.